JeseData/GU_trading_bot/README.md

 npm i @imtbl/core-sdk@1.0.1

 Then copy from this repository, 'package.json' to the main folder, and 'dist' folder as whole.
 Afterwards proceed with the steps described above.

+If you still need help with setting this up, feel free to ask in GU discord.